-If you’re looking for bare metal deck-building then pick up Star Realms, from White Wizard Games.
+If you’re looking for bare metal deck-building then pick up Star Realms, from Wise Wizard Games.
 This terse 2 player card game distills deck-building down to it’s very essence.
 Whittle your opponents Authority down to zero and win the game.
 But along the way collect cards from the Trade Federation, Blobs, Star Empire or the Machine Cult and turn your starter deck into a fine-tuned machine.
+Deploy bases and outposts to provide valuable bonuses and to prevent your opponent from getting too close.
 A single 128-card box will give you hours and hours of fun.

-Tucano is a clever card game all about collecting fruit in the jungle, and hoping those fruits don’t spoil.
-Bananas, papayas, pineapples, and more, but will your opponents steal from you?
+Tucano is a clever card game all about collecting sets of fruit in the jungle, and hoping those fruits don’t spoil.
+Papayas, pineapples, oranges, and more.
+Grab all the star fruit you can, but leave the limes.
+And watch out for the toucan cards or your opponent might just steal from you.
 Or will you steal from them?
-Tucano features gorgeous artwork and gameplay that will delight both young and old.
+Tucano features adorable and whimsical artwork and gameplay that will delight both young and old.
 Plus the game is just a little larger than a standard deck of playing cards, so your stocking will have plenty of room for other things.

 Games on a Budget